manywho/ui-html5/README.md

 ```

 If you don't have a state id you can get it entering `manywho.state.getState().id` in the browser console once the flow is running.

-##Docs
-Some more information about the HTML5 player can be found here: https://developers.manywho.com/display/MA/HTML5